learn-co-curriculum/navigating-with-bash-ide/README.md

 `labs` is within `code`.
 From within `labs`, you would refer to the parent directory, `code` as `..`.

 In the same manner that `..` means the directory above, the shortcut `.` means the current directory.
-You'll see why being able to refer to your current directory as `.` is helpful in a minute.
+You'll see why being able to refer to your current directory as `.` is helpful in a minute. (!!!
+Test PR from Faiyam to see if my commits are auto-merged)

 ### Hint: Tab Autocomplete